Harwich Mayors

 Lucy Maria Hill

 Lucy Hill (nee Roberts) was the first women elected as Mayor in the interwar period in Harwich in 1923-25 and 1931-35.
 Born in St Pancras, her father was an auctioneer, and she was living there with her widowed mother in 1901.
 Her father was Alexander Roberts (1836) and her mother, Fanny (1832).
 In 1901 she was living with her widowed mother in St Pancras.
-In 1909 she married Robert Hall JP (1847), Harwich coal merchant and councillor, who was twenty years her senior.
+In 1909 she married Robert Hill JP (1847), Harwich coal merchant and councillor, who was twenty years her senior.
 She was active in the British Legion and nursing causes (St John’s Ambulance, District Nursing Association, Volunteer Aid Detachment).
 She was the first woman councillor in Harwich in 1921 and (unusually) became mayor just two years afterwards.
 Harwich was a Liberal constituency in the 1920s and Liberal National in the 1930s, so her Liberal alignment was unsurprising.

 **Information supplied by J.Reynolds Hill **